Diffusion Action Segmentation

-\textbf{Diffusion models}~\cite{Therm,DiffusionSurvey,DDIM,DDPM}, having been unified with the score-based models theoretically~\cite{score1,score2,score3}, are a class of generative models featuring their stable training procedure without any adversarial mechanism.
-The diffusion-based generation has achieved impressive results in image generation~\cite{BeatsGAN,LDM,2022_arXiv_Bhunia}, natural language generation~\cite{yu2022latent}, text-to-image synthesis~\cite{gu2022vector,kim2021diffusionclip}, audio generation~\cite{leng2022binauralgrad,lam2022bddm} and so on.
+\textbf{Diffusion models}~\cite{Therm,DiffusionSurvey,DDIM,DDPM}, which have been theoretically unified with the score-based models~\cite{score1,score2,score3}, are known due to their stable training procedure and do not require any adversarial mechanism for generative learning.
+The diffusion-based generation has achieved impressive results in image generation~\cite{BeatsGAN,LDM,2022_arXiv_Bhunia,wang2023learning}, natural language generation~\cite{yu2022latent}, text-to-image synthesis~\cite{gu2022vector,kim2021diffusionclip}, audio generation~\cite{leng2022binauralgrad,lam2022bddm} and so on.
+A gradient view was proposed to further improve the diffusion sampling process with guidance~\cite{dinh2023pixelasparam}.
 Diffusion models were repurposed for some image understanding tasks in computer vision very recently, such as object detection~\cite{DiffusionDet} and image segmentation~\cite{2021_ICLR_Baranchuk,SegDiff}.
-However, very few works targeted video-related tasks, including video forecasting and infilling~\cite{yang2022diffusion,hoppe2022diffusion,voleti2022masked}.
+However, only very few works targeted video-related tasks, including video forecasting and infilling~\cite{yang2022diffusion,hoppe2022diffusion,voleti2022masked}.
 A pre-trained diffusion model was fine-tuned to predict video memorability~\cite{sweeney2022diffusing}, and a frequency-aware diffusion module was proposed for video captioning~\cite{zhong2022refined}.
-In this paper, we recognize that diffusion models, given their iterative refinement properties, are especially suitable for action segmentation.
-To our best knowledge, this work is also the first one about diffusion models for action analysis.
+In this paper, we recognize that diffusion models, given their iterative refinement properties, are especially suitable for temporal action segmentation.
+To the best of our knowledge, this work is the first one employing diffusion models for action analysis.